travelster/DBGallery/AI/ai-descriptions.md

 That default prompt is set by a system administrator, and would look something like the following:
 <p style="margin-left: 5%;">“Analyze this image and provide a detailed, context-aware description.
 Identify key objects, people, scenes, and any significant activities.
 If applicable, describe the mood, colors, and overall composition.
 If the image contains branding, logos, or text, mention those as well.
 Ensure the description is useful for cataloging and retrieval in a digital asset management system.
 Keep it concise yet informative.”</p>

+Note that some images may be rejected as harmful by the AI.
+This is a restriction of the AI service used by DBGallery.

 ## Setting your own custom prompts
 Prompts can complex and creative, providing exceptionally valuable output descriptions.